zhuang29/graph_database_benchmark/tigergraph/README.txt

 LDBC SNB Queries written in GSQL are stored in queries/ directory Queries have to be installed before execution

-Install a GSQL query by:
+Install a GSQL query
 gsql i_short_1.gsql

-Install all queries by:
+Install all queries
 ./install.sh

 Run benchmark
 ----------------------------------------
-Run the benchmark by:
+Run the benchmark
 ./run_i_short.sh

 Note: make sure you have the read and write permission to the current directory